 The Air Coryell offense is designed to vertically attack deep down the field.
 This concept challenges the defense to reach the quarterback before the receiver can clear the defense.
 The offense requires an outstanding pass blocking offensive line, and a quarterback with a strong arm who is also tough enough to take multiple hits a game.
 The passing routes are designed for receivers to arrive at a specific spot, in perfect timing with the pass.
 Power running is typically used in tandem with the downfield passing attack, as the deep threatening routes force safeties to play deep instead of crowding the box.

 The Pistol offense found its way into the NFL with the adaptation of athletic quarterbacks.
 Former head coach of the University of Nevada, Chris Ault, is credited by many as the founder of the pistol offense.
-While it’s not typically a primary scheme for an NFL to run, some offenses do sprinkle it in.
+While it's not typically a primary scheme for an NFL offensive to run, some coordinators do sprinkle it in.
 The premise of the scheme places the quarterback and running back closer to the line of scrimmage, giving the quarterback an easier read and the defense less time to react.
 Success of the system requires the quarterback to decisively and correctly read the defense.